Written by Tenley Haraldson. Reviewed by Sean Busch.

 With their baked-on stains, it stands to reason that oven racks will probably require some soaking.
 Remove them from the oven and lay them out on a few old towels or cleaning rags.

 For Mild Stains

 Apply a paste made of 3:1 baking soda to warm water.
-Apply with a small spatula and let it sit from 45-60 minutes.
+Apply with a small spatula and let it sit for about an hour.
 Use an old toothbrush to gently scrub caked-on food and grease away.
 Wipe clean with a wet cloth before drying.